13 Places to Stargaze in New Jersey 2025

 • Tourists need to bring charged batteries.

-• Consumption of alcoholic beverages and smoking are prohibited inside.
+• Consumption of alcoholic beverages and smoking is prohibited inside.

 • Feeding wild animals is forbidden.